-Ibrance is prescribed with Femara (chemical name: letrozole), an aromatase inhibitor.
+Ibrance can be prescribed with Femara (chemical name: letrozole), an aromatase inhibitor.
 Both medicines are pills taken by mouth.

 You take the pills in a 28-day cycle: